Maleficent (soundtrack): Reception

 The score received positive critical response.
 Jonathan Broxton wrote in his review, stating "Stylistically, you can look to scores like Waterworld, King Kong, Lady in the Water and The Last Airbender for comparisons, but Maleficent is still has a sense of individual flair, and is distinct enough to stand on its own."
 James Southall of Movie Wave wrote "Maleficent is big and bold, featuring memorable themes and emotional development.
 There isn't a hint of the malaise which seems to have overcome its composer in recent years and it is a truly impressive return to form, easily his finest score since Lady in the Water and perhaps even further back than that."
 Mfiles.com wrote "an enjoyably old-fashioned film score experience, one perhaps lacking a defining identity, but a beautiful return to form for the composer nonetheless".

 Sheri Linden of The Hollywood Reporter wrote "the swell and bombast of James Newton Howard's score comes on strong in the early sequences before finding a groove".
 Mark Hughes was more critical about the film in his review for Forbes, but praised Howard's score.
 Heather Phares of Allmusic called the score as "foreboding yet witty" and praised Del Rey's cover of "Once Upon a Dream" calling it as "eerie and alluring" and added that it "... serves as a reminder as to why she's become one of the most in-demand soundtrack contributors of the 2010s".

 Andrew Barker of Variety wrote "James Newton Howard's sweeping score locates a nice sweet spot somewhere between Erich Korngold and Danny Elfman, and Lana Del Rey's gothy take on the "Sleeping Beauty" showstopper "Once Upon a Dream" makes for a fitting closer".
 Michael Phillips of Chicago Tribune, in a mixed review, called the score as "sloshy and pushy".
 Filmtracks.com wrote " Perhaps the most brilliant move that Howard made with this score was one that many listeners won't even notice, and that's because it's an intentional absence of theme that is key to the plot.
 Howard seemingly intended not to provide him with a theme, instead content to write meaninglessly fluffy underscore for his scenes [...]
 There are few downsides to the soundtrack for Maleficent on the whole.
 One of them is Howard's seeming inability to really clarify his themes with the obvious delineation you typically hear in massive fantasy scores.
 In other words, some listeners will have difficulty placing the themes and instead content themselves by soaking in the whole.
 It is not as taut a thematic narrative as Lady in the Water, but few scores will be.
-Still, you rarely find fantasy scores of this caliber in the 2010's, such spectacular orchestral majesty a truly rare commodity."
+Still, you rarely find fantasy scores of this caliber in the 2010's [sic], such spectacular orchestral majesty a truly rare commodity."